ixmatus/prizm/README.md

 `prizm` is a Haskell library for transforming colors.
-Specifically, providing functions for transforming between different color spaces (`CIE` and `sRGB`), interpolating colors and adjusting the tint, shade, hue, or lightness or a color.
+Specifically, providing functions for transforming between different color spaces (`CIE` and `sRGB`), interpolating colors and adjusting the tint, shade, hue, or lightness of a color.

 The inspiration for this library came from a desire to blend two colors